arcticmatt/pencil-flip/content/Writing & Literature/field_trip_report1.md

 *a field trip taken for En85, a poetry class*

-Our field trip took place in Tournament Park, located just below Caltech’s track and field.
+&nbsp;&nbsp;&nbsp;&nbsp;Our field trip took place in Tournament Park, located just below Caltech’s track and field.
 Clouds obscured the sun, making the sky dreary and gray.
 A good day to read Anne Sexton.
 When we got to the park, a single group was there, two parents and two kids.
 The kids were playing and screaming, running around in the sand and riding on a small bike.
 We sat down at a table and started to read.

-The situation was funny, in an odd, contrasting sort of way.
+&nbsp;&nbsp;&nbsp;&nbsp;The situation was funny, in an odd, contrasting sort of way.
 There we were, reading Anne’s depressing poetry about suicide and death and shunning religion, while right next to us carefree kids were making themselves tired with fun.
 I wonder what these people thought of us, if they inquired at all into what we